Kneelawk/Marionette/README.md

-# MCE2E
+# Marionette
-Minecraft End-To-End Testing.
+Minecraft Integration Testing

-This is a proof-of-concept for minecraft end-to-end testing.
+This is a proof-of-concept for minecraft integration testing.